HyperSRC/BanditCamp/README.md

 3. Open a terminal in the project directory
 4. Run: `npm i axios cheerio node-id3`
 5. Start the script with: `node index.js`
+6. Paste bandcamp link in the console
+7. Enjoy free music at no cost!

 ## 🏆 Credits